lGambl/SoundBoard/README.md

-# ToDo Soundboard
+# Soundboard

-ToDo is a desktop soundboard built with Qt that lets you trigger audio clips from a list or from global hotkeys.
+`Soundboard` is a desktop soundboard built with Qt that lets you trigger audio clips from a list or via global hotkeys.
 Each clip can be given a friendly display name, played or stopped on demand, and assigned to a keyboard shortcut so you can fire sounds even while the app runs in the background.

 ## Features
 - Play multiple audio clips with per-item widgets and a shared volume slider.